 Jan 2023: Certified drone pilot Kim Hoogervorst flying the new DJI Inspire 3

-DJI Inspire 3 drone with SD and SSD slots on top of the drone and new upgrades batteries of its TB50 predecessor
+DJI Inspire 3 drone with SD and SSD slots on top of the drone and new upgrades TB51 batteries

 What’s really nice bout the new DJI Inspire 3 drone is that it works smoothly with the new DJI Transmission hardware.
 This makes it easier for the director, DOP, or clients, to watch the drone shot being made.
 It could be possible that this aspect comes with an extra needed license and so with an extra cost but we have to wait and see for that.